jllegras/ngsToolsDev/README.md

 ### INSTALL

-After you linked the git repository, enter the folder.
+After you linked the git repository (see INSTALL), enter the folder.
 You can use pre-compiled binaries provided in the bin/ folder (linux 64 bit) or, better, compile your own binaries.
 To do so, type 'make clean' and then 'make'.
 You need GSL library.

 ### INPUT FILES